 Notice how Brenda’s cocked head and jutted chin compresses the lower cervical facet joints creating protective guarding and an unsightly dowager’s hump.
 When asked to slowly forward-bend her neck, Brenda’s right T1 transverse process pushed back into my palpating thumb, indicating that the T1 facets were not opening on T2.
-In the early stages, this facet fixation probably didn’t excited enough mechanoreceptors to elicit a pain response, but prolonged t-spine rigidity combined with cervical nerve root stretching may have caused an inflammatory response that finally compelled the brain to elicit a pain response.
+In the early stages, this facet fixation probably didn’t excite enough mechanoreceptors to elicit a pain response, but prolonged t-spine rigidity combined with cervical nerve root stretching may have caused an inflammatory response that finally compelled the brain to elicit a pain response.

 As Brenda’s normal movement patterns were altered by persistent pain, joint fixations, nerve entrapment and protective muscle guarding, new neuronal pathways were burned into her central nervous system.
 In Brenda’s case, the protective muscle guarding and t-spine immobility were treated using nerve and joint mobilization techniques such as the ones shown in the videos below.
 Once spinal rigidity and protective guarding were relieved, corrective exercises helped restore functional length/strength balance.